Battle of Fancheng: Turning of the tide

 In August, heavy rains caused the Han River to flood.
 Forces under the command of Yu Jin and Pang De were completely annihilated by the natural disaster, suffering at least 40,000 fatalities, and another 30,000 were captured by Guan Yu's navy.
 Pang De and Yu Jin were both captured; Yu Jin begged for his life and surrendered, while Pang De refused to surrender and was executed.
-Prior, Wen Hui had warned Cao Ren beforehand of the potential radical weather changes in the south and feared Guan Yu would use river-floods to his advantage.
+Prior, Wen Hui had warned of the potential radical weather changes in the south and feared Guan Yu would use river-floods to his advantage.
 Cao Ren, with several thousand of his surviving troops, were forced on the defensive by staying behind the safety of the walls.
 At the time, Xu Huang, who was stationed in Wancheng with his force purely consisting of new recruits, was only able to set up defensive fortifications instead of venturing out to relieve Cao Ren.
 Meanwhile, Hu Xiu (胡修), the Inspector of Jing Province (the position that had the authority to raise troops from within the entire Jing Province), and Fu Fang (傅方), Cao Cao's Administrator of Nanxiang (Nanxiang was located southeast of present-day Xichuan County, Henan), both defected to Guan Yu.
 Rebels and bandits in the counties of Liang (梁), Jia (郟), also officially accepted Guan Yu's command.
 Guan Yu's fame spread across Huaxia.

 Due to the immense threat Guan Yu had begun to pose, Cao Cao considered relocating the capital.
 When Cao Cao asked his advisers for input, Sima Yi and Jiang Ji strongly opposed.
 They pointed out that the alliance between Liu Bei and Sun Quan was shaky at best due to the feuding over control of Jing Province, and Sun Quan would definitely be unhappy to see Guan Yu's success.
 They suggested that Cao Cao send an emissary to Sun Quan to recognize the latter's control over Jiangnan should Sun Quan agree to flank Guan Yu's rear.

 Initially, Sun Quan sent an emissary to Guan Yu relating his wish for a marriage to be arranged between his own son and Guan's daughter.
 However, Guan Yu insulted the emissary and rejected the marriage proposal, infuriating Sun Quan.
 During the campaign in Xiangyang, Guan Yu's military numbers rose and exhausted his food-supply.
 Because of this, Guan Yu supposedly sent out troops to confiscate grains stored in Xiang-Guan (located north of present-day Yongzhou, Hunan), within Sun Quan's territory around 600 km from Xiangyang's location.
 Sun Quan used this incident, coupled with Guan Yu's rejection of Sun Quan's marriage proposal and insult, to justify severing the alliance with Liu Bei.

 At the outbreak of the battle, Liu Bei controlled three commanderies in southern Jing Province: Nan, Lingling, and Wuling.